andybeet/atlantis_test/README.md

 <!-- badges: end -->

-Atlantis Neus file repository for testing
+Atlantis Neus file repository v1.5

+We should also add some useful git commands for use on the command line

 Physics based on Doppio Roms model hindcast 2008-2010 downscaled to NEUS boxes.